Boeing MQ-25 Stingray: Design

 Boeing's MQ-25 design is powered by one Rolls-Royce AE 3007N turbofan engine delivering 10000 lbf of thrust; this is a variant of the engine used to power the Navy's MQ-4C Triton.
 Although the aircraft is less stealthy than flying wing UAVs, it does feature a stealthy fuselage shaping, flush inlet to shield engine blades from radar, and a V-tail.

 Images of an MQ-25 model released in April 2024 showed AGM-158C LRASM anti-ship missiles on the underwing hardpoints.
 The model also showed an electro-optical sensor ball under the nose in front of the forward landing gear.

 Operational history

 In 2020, the U.S. Navy planned to establish Unmanned Carrier Launched Multi-Role Squadron 10 (VUQ-10) in October 2021 with four aircraft at Naval Base Ventura County, which includes Naval Air Station Point Mugu.
 The Navy established VUQ-10 at Naval Air Station Patuxent River, Maryland, as the Fleet Replacement Squadron (FRS) for the MQ-25 on 1 October 2022.
 The unit is working on testing and development of maintenance and operations procedures for the MQ-25.
-The unit is to eventually move to Naval Air Station Point Mugu at Naval Base Ventura County.
+As of 2024, the unit was slated to move to Naval Air Station Point Mugu at Naval Base Ventura County.

+The Navy conducted the first flight of a developmental MQ-25 in April 2026.
+Following the flight, in May 2026, the Navy approved the start of low-rate initial production (LRIP).
+The Navy has estimated that it will continue flight tests of the MQ-25 until the end of FY2029, later than initially planned.